-“New art-filled retreat in Lecce (Puglia's most splendid town), with tree-shaded gardens and beguiling links to 1930s Paris and Hollywood”
+“Art-filled retreat in Lecce (Puglia's most splendid town), with tree-shaded gardens and beguiling links to 1930s Paris and Hollywood”

 The 16 rooms have almond-coloured smooth Trani stone on the floors, star-pinnacled stone ceilings, and walls of golden Leccese stone.
 The furnishings echo these pale tones, a symphony of muted colours, and the restrained palette is immediately relaxing.